 - Creating Accessible PDF in Acrobat (opens new window)

-- Creating Accessible PDF from a Word Document (opens new window)
+- Creating Accessible PDF from a PDF Document (opens new window)

 This site can help you create accessible office documents and choose accessible office applications for your organization.
 The guidance is based primarily on WCAG 2.0.